- Dating is getting harder due to Tinder.

-Dating for millennials is getting harder for three reasons because of one same cause: abundance.
+Dating for millennials is getting harder for one reason: abundance.

-Abundance is transforming the nature of dating from a social activity to a market of goods and consumers, each with its own rules and economy.
+Social apps transformed the nature of dating from a social activity to a market of goods and consumers that buy them.

-Economics teaches us that when the volume of a product increases, the (estimated) value of these goods declines (1).
+1. Economics teaches us that when the volume of a product increases, the value of this product declines (1).

-Since the cost of acquiring the good is lower, consumers are less willing to make efforts to acquire it (2) and to subsequently maintain it (2).
+2. Since the cost of acquiring the good is lower, consumers are less willing to make efforts to acquire it and to maintain it.

-Furthermore, as they are offered more choices, consumers’ standards and expectations regarding the product rise (3).
+3. Furthermore, as they are offered more choices, consumers’ standards and expectations regarding the product rise.

-We discuss in this article the three consequences of abundance in the dating pool and what it implies for dating as a millennial in the 21st century.
+We discuss these three consequences and what it implies for millennials and GenZ in the 21st century.

 Abundance in Dating

-These alliances had plenty of purposes.
+The purpose of weddings wasn’t love, but politics.
 Royal couples unified nations, and royal divorces split countries and institutions (Henry VIII and the Catholic Church).

-People weren’t “dating” for love, but for material or power purposes.
-Marriages were transactional and love had low value (or at least, was low on the list of priorities).
-As such, it was most often extra-marital.
+Marriages were transactional and love had low value (or at least, was low on the priority list).
+As a result, love was almost always extra-marital.

 Then society evolved.